Pipedream with Dylan Pierce

 00:39:06 - Dylan Pierce

-Did we.
 Did I pick the wrong thing?
-I wonder if we have to wait for this stick to exist yet.
-Like, there's.
-If this is an spa, then we have to wait.
+I wonder if we have to wait for this thing to exist yet.
+If this is an SPA, then we have to wait.

 00:39:14 - Scott Steinlage